Cherry Hill, Baltimore

 Cherry Hill is one of the southernmost neighborhoods in Baltimore, Maryland.
+It has a population of 11,977 as of May 2026.
+It is a historically significant neighborhood in southern Baltimore, known as the first planned suburban community for African Americans in the U.S. and home to the city's largest public housing project.
+It is a relatively isolated peninsula located south of downtown, bounded by the Middle Branch of the Patapsco River.
+Limited access points include Hanover Street and the Cherry Hill Light Rail stop.

+Cherry Hill developed in the 1940s to house African American veterans of WWII and the Korean War and was home to a community of Roma people in the early 1900s.
+In the 2015–2016 school year, the Maritime Industries Academy moved to Cherry Hill to provide a local high school option for teenagers, which then officially closed in 2023 due to health hazards and low attendance rates.

+Cherry Hill is largely affected by the incinerators and landfills located in South Baltimore, and the residents have some of the highest cancer and asthma rates in the country.
+Cherry Hill is also a major food desert and has a large minority population.
+There are several initiatives being taken to better the community, including implementing recycling and composting programs, as well as ecological restoration activities.
+The neighborhood is home to Harbor Hospital and the bakery that makes the famous local Berger Cookies.
+It includes the Cherry Hill Homes (over 1,000 public housing units), private homes, and other low-income apartments.

 Geography

 Its southern geographic location from the city's center, bounded by the Middle Branch of the Patapsco River to the north, the river's main channel to the east, and railroad tracks, including the tracks of the Baltimore Light Rail system, to the west and Baltimore Highlands, Maryland to the south.
-Cherry Hill is home to Baltimore's largest public housing project, Cherry Hill Homes, with over 1000 units, private homes and several other low-income apartments throughout the community.
+Cherry Hill is home to Baltimore's largest public housing project, Cherry Hill Homes, with over 1000 units, private homes, and several other low-income apartments throughout the community.

 In 2014, Baltimore City Public Schools announced that Maritime Industries Academy, a high school in northeast Baltimore, was moving to Cherry Hill.
 This was done in part to revamp the Herring Run recreational center in Frankford, the school's neighborhood.
 Most Cherry Hill residents agreed with the decision to move the high school to the area, as they needed a high school for teenage residents to attend, so they can avoid long transportation hours.
 The high school moving took action for the start of the 2015–2016 school year.

+As of 2023, Maritime Industries Academy is closed.
+In 2016, several schools faced closures proposed by city schools' CEO Gregory Thornton, with Maritime Industries Academy being one of them.
+Its attempt to move from Northeast Baltimore to Cherry Hill had failed.
+This was due to low enrollment and attendance rates, as well as poor academic performance and issues with the facility.
+These issues included many safety and health hazards, such as broken windows and mold.